infor-design/enterprise/components/compositeform/compositeform.md

   - name: Composite Form With No Summary Area
     slug: example-no-summary
 ---

+## Behavior Guidelines

+The Composite form pattern combines a summary area with a responsive [Tabs Component]( ../components/tabs/index).
+Each tab contains part of a complex form.

 ## Code Example

 See Example pages.
 This is a new pattern for 4.X.